-This checklist will help you to improve the design, migration, implementation, and maintenance of your SAP systems on Google Cloud using databases other than SAP HANA.
+This checklist helps you to improve the design, migration, implementation, and maintenance of your SAP systems on Google Cloud using databases other than SAP HANA.

 As you go through the checklist, take into account your own business needs.
-If you make choices that differ from what we've recommended, keep track of those differences for later tasks in the checklist.
+If you make choices that differ from what we've recommended, then keep track of those differences for later tasks in the checklist.

 Click on a checklist item to see more information and click the box when you complete a task.

-- We recommend that you do not deploy multiple databases on the same VM in a production environment.
-Instead, distribute your databases across multiple VMs to isolate resource consumption and avoid contention.
+- We recommend that you do not deploy multiple databases on the same Compute Engine VM instance in a production environment.
+Instead, distribute your databases across multiple VM instances to isolate resource consumption and avoid contention.

 Avoid running other applications on the same VM instance as the database.